Investing in AI Demand Letters for Your Personal Injury Practice?

 - The medical bill totals (if entered).

-The problems with AI generated medical timelines in AI Demand Letters:
+The Problems with AI generated medical timelines in AI Demand Letters:

 Perceived Value: High.
 Actual Value: Low.
 Potential Impact: Negative

-Twenty years of experience on this topic, including review of tens of thousands of documents (training manuals on the programs, adjuster training manuals, etc.) as well as former insurance adjuster and insurance supervisor interviews, suggests that insurers generally dislike and often disregard demand letters that are either primarily narrative in nature, or worse, a medical timeline.
+Twenty years of experience on this topic, including review of tens of thousands of documents (training manuals on the programs, adjuster training manuals, unprotected depositions, etc.) as well as former insurance adjuster and insurance supervisor interviews, suggests that insurers generally dislike and often disregard demand letters that are either primarily narrative in nature, or worse, a medical timeline.
 The adjusters can read the medical records themselves and when the demand does not provide something of material value to them in adjusting the claim, they will disregard the demand letter.
 We’ve known this for approximately 20 years.

 Could Settlement Intelligence do this using generative AI?
 Yes.